-Appealing to the spirit of conformity, in January 1934, Hitler's Minister of the Interior, Hermann Goering (Göring), was in a forgiving mood, asking prisoners released from the concentration camp at Dachau to rejoin their places in their communities rather than consider themselves outlaws.
+Appealing to the spirit of conformity, in January 1934 Hitler's Minister of the Interior Hermann Goering was in a forgiving mood.
+He asked prisoners released from the concentration camp at Dachau to rejoin their places in their communities rather than consider themselves outlaws.

-There were also calls from capitalists and the landed aristocracy for the law and order necessary for a well functioning economy.
+There were calls from capitalists for the law and order necessary for a well-functioning economy, and the landed aristocracy sided with them.
 They asked Hitler for an end to arbitrary arrests, an end to the persecution of Jews and attacks on churches and an end to the antics of the Brown Shirts.
-The vice chancellor, Franz von Papen, joined the call for law and order.
+Vice-chancellor Franz von Papen joined the call for law and order.
 Addressing the University of Marburg on June 17, he called for an end of National Socialist terror, for the restoration of normal decencies and the return of a measure of freedom, including freedom of the press.
-Only weaklings, he said, suffer no criticism.
-Great men, he said are not created by propaganda.
+"Only weaklings," he said, "suffer no criticism."
+"Great men," he added "are not created by propaganda."
 And he called for respect being extended to "all our fellow countrymen."

-Hitler's propaganda minister, Dr. Josef Goebbels, moved to repress any distribution of von Papen's speech on radio or in the press.
+Hitler's propaganda minister, Dr Josef Goebbels, moved to repress any distribution of von Papen's speech on radio or in the press.
 Hitler was furious with von Papen, and von Papen was furious over the suppression of his speech by Goebbels.
 Von Papen told Hitler that he could tolerate no such ban by a junior minister.
 He submitted his resignation and said he would advise Hindenburg immediately.
 Hitler felt his power threatened, and he met with the leader of the Army: von Blomberg.
 Blomberg told Hitler that Hindenburg had stated that he would declare martial law and turn the government over to the Army if Hitler did not bring a quick end to the tensions that had arisen.
 Hitler caved in and decided that the way out was to move against Roehm and the Brown Shirt leadership as the Army wished.

 Heinrich Himmler, leader of the SS, an organization within the Brown Shirts, saw advantage in the demise of Roehm.
 And the Minister of the Interior, Hermann Goering, believed that it was time that Hitler eliminated opponents such as Roehm.
-Hitler used them and their faction of the Nazi Party against Roehm's faction.
-Roehm made it easier for Hitler by making veiled threats of a Brown Shirt rising in response to his fears that his Brown Shirts were about to be reduced in size.
+Joseph Goebbels and others were warning Hitler of the danger of Roehm's "morally objectional" character while Roehm belonged to a homosexual organization called the League for Human Rights.
+Roehm held that if Nazi Party members performed their official duties well, they were entitled to private lives that might include "loving homosexual relationships."

-Joseph Goebbels and others were warning Hitler of the danger of Roehm's "morally objectional" character, and although Hitler's decision to destroy Rohm and his network was to be described as a defense against a possible Brown Shirt putsch, it may have included Hitler's desire to obliterate his sexual past with Roehm.
-Roehm and Hitler had been close friends, hanging out together in the early twenties.
+Roehm made veiled threats of a Brown Shirt rising in response to his fears that his Brown Shirts were about to be reduced in size.
+Hitler's decision to destroy Roehm and his network was to be described as a defense against a possible Brown Shirt coup (putsch), and it may have included Hitler's desire to obliterate a fleeting sexual past with Roehm.
+Roehm and Hitler had been close friends, hanging out and living together in the early twenties.
 (The Hidden Hitler, by Lothar Machtan)

+On the night of June 30, Goering and Himmler's SS-led raids against Roehm and others across Germany.
+It was to be known as the Night of the Long Knives.
+It was to be known among Germans as the Roehm Putsch.
 Roehm, his lieutenants and some other Brown Shirts were executed.
-And the opportunity was taken to eliminate some who had crossed the National Socialist movement, including von Kahr, the former Bavarian state commissioner who crushed Hitler's attempted coup in 1923.
+And the opportunity was taken to eliminate some who had offended the National Socialist movement, including von Kahr, the former Bavarian state commissioner who crushed Hitler's attempted coup in 1923.
 Kahr's body was hacked to pieces and thrown into a swamp.
-The former chancellor, Heinrich Brüning, escaped death by having fled the country sometime before.
-The leftist Nazi, Gregor Strasser, was executed, as was another former chancellor, General Kurt von Schleicher, and the leader of Catholic Action in Berlin, Erich Klausener, whose staff was hauled off to a concentration camp.
-About 116 died.
-There were incidents of mistaken identity, and the bodies of those killed by mistake were returned to their wives with apologies.
+The former chancellor, Heinrich Brüning, escaped death by having fled the country some time before.
+The leftist Nazi, Gregor Strasser, was executed, as was another former chancellor, General Kurt von Schleicher.
+Erich Klausener, the leader of Catholic Action in Berlin and an associate of von Papen – who co-wrote Papen's University of Marburg speech – was shot dead in his office by a squad of SS men apparently acting on the orders of Goering.
+And there were incidents of mistaken identity.
+The bodies of those killed by mistake were returned to their wives with apologies.

 If anyone reproaches me and asks why I did not resort to the regular courts of justice, then all I can say is this: in this hour I was responsible for the fate of the German people, and thereby I became the supreme judge of the German people.
 Everyone must know for all future time that if he raises his hand to strike the state then certain death is his lot. note37

 To appease criticism of his rule, he announced amnesty for 27,000 camp inmates.
 Germans believed the period of arrests was at an end, and they felt comfort in the realization that only a small fraction of the population had been arrested.
-Membership in Germany's National Socialist party continued to grow, as people wished to identify with Hitler's regime, to express their patriotism or to advance their position.
+Membership in Germany's National Socialist party continued to grow, as people wished to identify with Hitler's regime, express their patriotism or advance their position.